Tanzanian Opposition Leader Beaten, Hospitalised: Police - UrduPoint

 Dar es Salaam, (APP - UrduPoint / Pakistan Point News - 9th Jun, 2020 ) :The chairman of Tanzania's main opposition party, Freeman Mbowe, has been hospitalised after being attacked and injured by unknown assailants, police and party officials said Tuesday.

-"There are reports that Freeman Mbowe was attacked by three people who broke his right leg, we continue to follow the case.
-He is still in hospital," Regional Police Commander Gilles Muroto told local media.
+"There are reports that Mr Mbowe was attacked by three people who broke his right leg.

+We continue to follow the case," Regional Police Commander Gilles Muroto told local media, adding: "He is still in hospital."Mbowe was set upon late Monday as he returned home in the capital Dodoma, his party, Chadema, said in a statement posted on its official Twitter account.

+"This is a politically motivated attack.
+Our priority now is his health," Chadema official John Mnyika told local media.